devoptimist/terraform-linux-jenkins/README.md

 # Overview
-This module will deploy atlassian bamboo onto a linux server, linux server must have systemd
+This module will deploy jenkins onto a linux server, linux server must have systemd

 #### Supported platform families:
  * RHEL